Dhee (singer)

 Dheekshitha Venkadeshan (born 26 June 1998), known professionally as Dhee, is an Australian singer known for her work as a playback singer in Indian cinema.
 She is best known for her collaborations with her stepfather, Santhosh Narayanan, and her distinctive alto voice.
-She won the Filmfare Award for Best Singer for “Kaattu Payale”, from the 2020 film Soorarai Pottru.
+She won the Filmfare Award for Best Singer for "Kaattu Payale", from the 2020 film Soorarai Pottru.

 Early life and career

-Dhee was born on 26 June 1998 to a Sri Lankan Tamil father, Venkadesan, and an Indian Tamil mother, Meenakshi Iyer, who is a Carnatic musician.
-She was raised and went to school in Sydney, Australia, where her mother was based.
+Dhee was born on 26 June 1998 to a Sri Lankan Tamil father, Venkadesan, and an Sri Lankan Tamil mother, Meenakshi Iyer, who is a Carnatic musician.
+She was raised and went to school in Sydney, where her mother was based.
 She is the step daughter of Indian music composer Santhosh Narayanan.
 Dhee began her playback singing career by performing songs in two of Narayanan's albums, Pizza II: Villa (2013) and Cuckoo (2014), during breaks from her education.

 After settling in Chennai, Dhee made her breakthrough by singing "Naan Nee" on Narayanan's album, alongside Shakthisree Gopalan, for Pa.
 Ranjith's Madras (2014).
 The pair garnered nominations for Best Female Singer for their performance at the Filmfare Awards and Vijay Awards.

 Dhee received critical acclaim for her work in Sudha Kongara's sports drama film, Irudhi Suttru (2016).
 As the lead singer for Ritika Singh's North Madras-based boxer character in the film, Dhee recorded two solo songs titled "Ey Sandakaara" and "Usuru Narumbuley".
 Behindwoods.com stated that the first song was "another classic Santhosh [Narayanan] number that gets your attention in no time", while noting, of the latter, that the "pathos song by Dhee is a revelation of sorts".
 In 2017, Dhee made her debut in Telugu cinema with songs from Kongara's Guru, a remake of the director's own Irudhi Suttru.

 Dhee continued working with Narayanan in critically acclaimed albums for films such as Kaala (2018) and Vada Chennai (2018), before collaborating with Yuvan Shankar Raja for the song "Rowdy Baby" in Maari 2 (2018).
 Singing alongside actor Dhanush, the song garnered viral popularity soon after its release.
 The track has since gained more than 1.5 billion views on YouTube, making it the highest viewed Tamil music video and one of the most-viewed Indian videos of all time.